Description of the HTTP API

 }

-The report field contains the ScanReport object; the stat field contains a FileStat object, and the history field contains an array of ActionResult objects (the history of actions applied to the file).
+The report field contains a ScanReport object; the stat field contains a FileStat object, and the history field contains an array of ActionResult objects (the history of actions applied to the file).

 {